Gambling Insider - 1st February 2019The year of the dog is over… here comes the year of the brand.

-The gambling industry has seen relentless marketing battles, but the brand war can be won - and 2019 is the year to make it happen, argues Eva Karagianni-Goel, CCO of Colossus Bets.
+Our industry has seen relentless marketing battles but the war will be won on brand - and 2019 is the year to make it happen argues Eva Karagianni-Goel of Colossus Bets.

-In the Chinese zodiac, 2018 was the year of the dog.
-A quick Google search informs me the expected personality traits are, among others, persistence and good fortune in wealth.
-But anyone following the marketing developments in the industry will find it hard to not look upon the market with some irony and see with in it a more western interpretation.
-From the slashing down of affiliate programmes, to minimising regulatory risks, to the ongoing discussion about self-regulation of TV-advertising to avoid further regulatory action, not to mention the industry’s reputation being at an all-time low in the UK, we sense the end of an era.
+In the Chinese zodiac, 2018 was the year of the Dog.
+A quick Google search informs me that the expected personality traits are, among others, persistence and good fortune in wealth.
+But anyone following the marketing developments in the industry will find it it hard to not look upon the designation with some irony and see in it a more western interpretation.
+From the slashing down of affiliate programmes in order to minimise regulatory risks to the ongoing discussion about self-regulation of TV-advertising in order to avoid further regulatory action, not to mention the industry’s reputation being at an all-time low in the UK, we sense the end of an era.

 The most successful gambling brand in history?

 So we are slowly but surely coming to the realisation that we are up against a brand crisis.
 In the past year, I’ve noticed more and more articles discussing the issue of ‘brand loyalty’ in our industry and what we should do about it.
 But fundamentally, we cannot talk about brand loyalty until we first establish what a brand stands for.
 In my view, this is currently the obvious gap for most brands out there.

 Just take a step back and think about a brand - any brand, in any industry - that you admire.
 What associations spring to mind?
 Is it a shiny new product, an amazing service or something more?
 Whenever I conduct this experiment, the answer is always ‘something more’.
 To me, Apple is not just the iPhone in my hand - it is also innovation, user freedom and genius design.
 Amazon is not just my next delivery - it is logistics of the highest order and redefining retail.
 And Disney is not just the latest blockbuster - it is a whole vision of childhood that resonates with children, and adults, the world over.